animalfunfacts.net - The Animal Encyclopedia for Kids

 Main Characteristics

 Arctic foxes are classified as foxes.
-The most popular foxes are of course the red fox and the Arctic fox, yet there exist 15 species altogether (such as the fennec fox, Tibetan sand fox, bat-eared fox and the gray fox etc.).
-Their habitat is mainly the tundra, but they can also survive on the pack ice.
+The best known fox species are of course the red fox and the Arctic fox, yet there exist 15 species altogether (such as the fennec fox, Tibetan sand fox, bat-eared fox and the gray fox etc.).

 The Arctic fox lives in the Arctic region, where temperatures can be as low as -58 degrees Fahrenheit (-50 degrees Celsius).
 Brrr!
 Even Eskimos would shiver there, because where they live, temperatures “only” reach -4 degrees Fahrenheit (-20 degrees Celsius) during the winter.
+Their habitat is mainly the tundra, but they can also survive on the pack ice.

 Anatomy and Appearance

-Arctic Foxes Have the Warmest Coat of all Mammals
+The Warmest Fur of all Mammals

+The fur of the Arctic fox is extremely dense, with about 70% undercoat.
+The Arctic fox is wearing some “ski underwear”, so to speak.
 To lose as little heat as possible, the Arctic fox has also rounded ears, a short muzzle and short legs.
 The Arctic fox has a thick coat on its paw pads as well to provide protection against the cold and safe walking in the loose snow.

 Arctic foxes feed on lemmings, hares, mice, birds, berries, insects and carrion.

-Arctic Foxes Follow Polar Bears Around
+They Follow Polar Bears Around

 Arctic foxes often stick to the heels of the polar bears because they leave behind the remains of seals and other animals.
 Yet they hardly ever have conflicts with polar bears because Arctic foxes keep a safe distance to the Polar bears.
 In order to get at least something to eat in the inhospitable Arctic region, the Arctic fox even feeds on the feces of polar bears, because it contains large amounts of fat.
 Yuck.